University of Toronto Scarborough: 1964–1999

+The Meeting Place, a campus common area within the Andrews Building.

-The Andrews Building, the first completed building of the campus, named after its designer, John Andrews, was built in a brutalist architectural style and completed in 1964.
+The Andrews Building, the first completed building of the campus, named after its architect, John Andrews, was built in a brutalist architectural style and completed in 1964.
 Andrews objected to the term "brutalist," since the architecture was built with human needs and logic in mind, aiming to create a connected space that limited outdoor exposure in the winter.
 The interiors were made to mimic the streets of a city, with wide hallways and balconies on upper floors.
 The building is divided into two wings, known as the Science Wing and the Humanities Wing.
-The Meeting Place, a large atrium at the center of both wings, is often used to hold events.
+The Meeting Place, a large atrium at the centre of both wings, is often used to hold events.
 The design of the Andrews Building, along with its unique closed-circuit television teaching system, was the target of international acclaim during the decade.